VA Loan Process And Eligibility Requirements On VA Mortgages

 - The Closing Disclosure is prepared where it is then sent to the title company

-- Title compeny will schedule the mortgage closing
+- The title company will schedule the mortgage closing

-The closing is when the buyers and sellers gather and is normally scheduled in a title company.
+The closing is when the buyers and sellers gather and are normally scheduled in a title company.

 - The title officer is the quarterback of the closing

 - Title officer prepares all the docs prior to the closing date

 - The closing docs are signed and notarized

 - Once the closing is over, the buyer gets the keys and the sellers get the proceeds from the sale